 For this, get a soft cloth and rub it over the leaves.
 Or, dip it in a solution of one tablespoon of apple cider vinegar and one gallon of water and apply it gently on dirty leaves.
 Check out more apple cider vinegar uses here.

 Peace lily care is easy–Adequate watering and all-day-long bright indirect sunlight is enough to keep the plant healthy.
 Still, for prolific growth and flowers, you should fertilize it.
-A well-balanced 20-20-20 liquid houseplant fertilizer diluted to half or quarter strength is suitable.
-Apply it after every 4-5 weeks in the growing season (year-round in the tropics) or when the plant needs nutrients.
+Any balanced liquid houseplant fertilizer like 20-20-20 diluted to half or quarter of the recommended strength is suitable.
+Apply it after every 2-4 weeks in the growing season (year-round in the tropics) or when the plant needs nutrients.

-NOTE: Plant producing green blooms and brown leaves can be an indication of overfertilization.
+NOTE: Plant producing green blooms and brown leaves with burnt edges can be an indication of overfertilization.
 Stop fertilizing as soon as you observe this symptom and flush the soil with water.

 Pruning Peace Lily

-Peace lilies are clump-forming but not invasive and do not require regular pruning.
+Peace lilies are clump-forming but non invasive plants and do not require regular pruning.
 However, you should consider pruning away dying and unhealthy leaves for proper growth of the plant.

 Leaves wilting and turning brown is a sign that these are about to die.
 Trim them using sharp and cleaning pruning shears.